gherking/gpc-license/README.md

 });
 ```

-## Configuration
+### License text

 You can set the license text to the feature files in 3 ways:

-1. **License file** - you can set the `licenseFile` option to the file's path where the license is stored, then it is added to the very beginning of each feature file as a comment.
+1. **License file** - you can set the `licenseFile` option to the file's path where the license is stored, then it is added to each feature file as a comment.
-2. **License test** - yan can set the `licenseText` option to the exact license text, and it is added to the beginning of the feature file as a comment.
+2. **License test** - yan can set the `licenseText` option to the exact license text, and it is added to each feature file as a comment.
-3. If **both** a license file and a license text is set, then the tool will merge these and add them to the beginning of the feature file. **Important**, that to merge these, the tool will use the `${LICENSE}` token in the license text, to inject the content of the license file, thus it must be added to the license text!
+3. If **both** a license file and a license text is set, then the tool will merge these and add to each feature file. **Important**, that to merge these, the tool will use the `${LICENSE}` token in the license text, to inject the content of the license file, thus it must be added to the license text!

+> You can find a proper **License** in the following site for your project: https://choosealicense.com/licenses.

+### License placement

+The license text can be placed either in the start or the end of the feature file.
+By default it is placed in the start of the feature file.
+It can be set via the `placement` coonfiguration option, with one of the `LicensePlacement` enum values.

 ## Other